antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 than 20 platforms.
 Being able to fork and customize is an important capability for any technology that requires reach.

-But on the other hand, this forking poses a massive problem for class library authors as there isn't a unified class library to target:
+But on the other hand, this forking poses a massive problem for developers writing code for multiple .NET platforms because there isn't a unified class library to target:

 ![](dotnet-today.png)

 There are currently three major flavors of .NET, which means you have to master three different base class libraries in order to write code that works across all of them.
-Since the industry is heavily diversifying in terms of operating systems and device capabilities, it's safe to assume that we're not done with creating new .NET platforms.
-Either Microsoft or someone else will build new flavors.
+Since the industry is much more diverse now than when .NET was originally created it's safe to assume that we're not done with creating new .NET platforms.
+Either Microsoft or someone else will build new flavors of .NET in order to support new operating systems or to tailor it for specific device capabilities.

 This is where the .NET Standard comes in:

 ![](dotnet-tomorrow.png)

-For library authors, this means they only have to master one base class library.
+For developers, this means they only have to master one base class library.
 Libraries targeting .NET Standard will be able to run on all .NET platforms.
 And platform providers don't have to guess which APIs they need to offer in order to consume the libraries available on NuGet.

+**Applications**.
+In the context of applications you don't use .NET Standard directly.
+However, you still benefit indirectly.
+First of all, .NET Standard makes sure that all .NET platforms share the same API shape for the base class library.
+Once you learn how to use it in your desktop application you know how to use it in your mobile application or your cloud service.
+Secondly, with .NET Standard most class libraries will become available everywhere, which means the consistency at the base layer will also apply to the larger .NET library ecosystem.

 **Portable Class Libraries**.
 Let's contrast this with how Portable Class Libraries (PCL) work today.
 With PCLs, you select the platforms you want to run